Houthi drones hit two Aramco plants, Saudis say fires contained

 The drone strikes on the world’s biggest oil exporter come as state oil giant Saudi Aramco has accelerated plans for an initial public offering to as early as this year, and follow earlier cross-border attacks on Saudi oil installations and on oil tankers in Gulf waters.

-Saudi Arabia, leading a coalition of Sunni Muslim countries that intervened in Yemen in 2015 against the Iran-aligned Houthis, has blamed Iran for previous attacks, which Tehran denies.
+Saudi Arabia, leading a coalition of Sunni Muslim countries that intervened in Yemen in 2015 against the Houthis, has blamed regional rival Shi’ite Iran for previous attacks, which Tehran denies.
 Riyadh accuses Iran of arming the Houthis, a charge denied by the group and Tehran.

 The extent of damage from the drone strikes in Abqaiq and Khurais provinces remains unclear.
 Nine hours after the pre-dawn attacks, Aramco has issued no statement and the authorities have not reported on casualties.